KSDaemon/wampy.js/README.md

 * **topicURI**.
 Required.
 A string that identifies the topic.
 Must meet a WAMP Spec URI requirements.
 * **callbacks**.
-If it is a function - it will be treated as published event callback o r it can be hash table of callbacks:
+If it is a function - it will be treated as published event callback or it can be hash table of callbacks:
     * **onSuccess**: will be called when subscription would be confirmed
     * **onError**: will be called if subscription would be aborted with one hash-table parameter with following attributes:
         * **error**: string error description